Optimal risk sharing, equilibria, and welfare with empirically realistic risk attitudes: Counter-monotonic improvement

 \subsection{Counter-monotonic improvement theorem}

 A simple assumption of external randomization is important in the subsequent analysis. \begin{myassump}{ER} There exists a standard uniform (i.e., uniformly distributed on $[0,1]$) random variable $U$ on $(\Omega,\mathcal F,\p)$ independent of $X$. \end{myassump} Assumption \ref{ass:ER} implies that the probability space $(\Omega,\mathcal F,\p)$ is \emph{atomless}---that is, there exists a standard uniform random variable defined on this space.
 Assumption \ref{ass:ER} is easy to satisfy in any practical situation, as an independent uniform random variable can be achieved by a sequence of dice rolls, spins of roulette wheels, or sunspots.
-The assumption did not yet receive attention in the risk sharing literature because universal risk aversion was usually assumed there, and then no agent is interested in adding further randomness.
-As soon as there are two or more risk-seeking agents, they will want to involve randomization devices.
-Randomization has indeed been widely employed when useful, for instance to achieve efficiency in allocation problems, similar to the jackpot allocations that we derive (\citealp{BCKM13}). \cite{GKKL21} found that risk-seeking subjects in an experiment indeed preferred to resort to gambling rather than sharing risks.
+The assumption has been used before to provide divisibility if goods themselves are indivisible (\citeauthor{{KLP02}}, \citeyear{{KLP02}}).
+It did not yet receive attention in the risk sharing literature with divisible goods because universal risk aversion was commonly assumed there and then no agent is interested in adding further randomness.
+As soon as there are two or more risk-seeking agents, though, they will want to involve randomization devices and, thus, we provide a new rational for using sunspots.
+Randomization has indeed been widely employed when useful, for instance to achieve efficiency in allocation problems, similar to the jackpot allocations that we derive (\citealp{BCKM13}) and for behavioral stopping rules (\citeauthor{{HHOZ17}}, \citeyear{{HHOZ17}}).
+Even in individual decision making, people often prefer to invoke randomizations (\citeauthor{{AO17}}, \citeyear{{AO17}}). \cite{GKKL21} found that risk-seeking subjects in an experiment indeed preferred to resort to gambling rather than sharing risks, confirming the empirical realism of randomization.
 The following simple example illustrates the use of randomization.

 \begin{example} Suppose that the total wealth is a constant $X=1$, initially equally endowed among $n$ strictly risk-seeking EU agents.
 Without external randomization, under individual rationality, no redistribution is possible.
 The allocation $\mathbf 1/n$ cannot be Pareto-improved.
 But with external randomization, the jackpot allocation that assigns all $X=1$ to agent $i$ if, say, side $i$ comes up of a fair $n$-sided die, with 0 left for the others, is a strict Pareto improvement.
 All agents are better off because they are strictly risk seeking.
 In many arguments in this paper, the random variable $U$ of Assumption \ref{ass:ER} is similarly used to generate a jackpot vector. \end{example}